jakartaee/validation-tck/README.md

 The documentation for the TCK is included in the docs directory of the [distribution package](https://sourceforge.net/projects/hibernate/files/beanvalidation-tck/) or viewable [online](http://docs.jboss.org/hibernate/stable/beanvalidation/tck/reference/html_single/).

-If you are looking at a quick start for testing your Bean Validation provider implementation against this TCK have a look at the _[setup-examples](https://github.com/beanvalidation/beanvalidation-tck/tree/master/setup-examples)_ directory.
+If you are looking at a quick start for testing your Jakarta Bean Validation provider implementation against this TCK have a look at the _[setup-examples](https://github.com/beanvalidation/beanvalidation-tck/tree/master/setup-examples)_ directory.
 It contains a setup example for [Ant](https://github.com/beanvalidation/beanvalidation-tck/blob/master/setup-examples/ant/readme.md) and [Maven](https://github.com/beanvalidation/beanvalidation-tck/blob/master/setup-examples/maven/readme.md).